GappyDev/C-practice/README.md

+# you'll find
+-> University assignments of C code
+-> Management of pointers in C
+-> Data Strcutures libraries + examples
+-> Inventory project

-# C-practice
+# Warning
-University assignments of c coding + pointers management and examples of data structures Is important to point out that some of the code may not work properly
+some of the code may not work properly